-NOTE-Such effects may or may not have clinically significant or undesirable consequences.
+NOTE Such effects may or may not have clinically significant or undesirable consequences.
 Annex A contains further information on these interactions.

+ex vivo

-3.2 ex vivo: Term applied to a test system that shunts blood directly from a human subject or test animal into a test chamber located outside the body.
+term applied to a test system that shunts blood directly from a human subject or test animal into a test chamber located outside the body thrombosis in vivo phenomenon resulting in the partial or complete occlusion of a vessel or device by a thrombus coagulation phenomenon that results from activation of the clotting factor cascade

-NOTE-If using an animal model, the blood may be shunted directly back into the animal (recirculating) or collected into test tubes for evaluation (single pass).
+NOTE If using an animal model, the blood may be shunted directly back into the animal (recirculating) or collected into test tubes for evaluation (single pass).